SFSF99/Dutch-PostNL-Magento-2.x/README.md

 Dutch PostNL (Parcelware) manual rates packages and letters national and international with letter logic, letterbox post (brievenbus pakje post)

-(see the special email address below for some questions, the process for adding a free extension to Magento Marketplace takes to much time for me)

-(more info about this module in <a href="https://www.ooawebstore.eu">webstore</a>)

 PostNL has an own free module the last years.
 So you may use this extension as an shipment module or as a code example to learn from.

 Recently tested in 2.0 and 2.1!